Advertising Association: Front Foot

 In 2010, the Advertising Association set up Front Foot, a members’ network for the advertising industry.
 It includes advertisers, agencies and technology companies.
 It aims to convey a uniform industry view that is “…authoritative, evidence-based and progressive".

 Credos

-In 2010, the Advertising Association formed Credos, an advertising think-tank which aims to demonstrate the value of advertising for the UK economy and society.
+In 2010, the Advertising Association also formed Credos, the advertising industry’s think tank, which aims to evidence the value of UK advertising and inform industry efforts to be more trusted, inclusive, and sustainable.